mdn/content/files/en-us/web/html/global_attributes/dir/index.md

 ## Inheritance

-If an element has no `dir` attribute, then it inherits it from its [parent node](/en-US/docs/Glossary/Node/DOM), which in turn may inherit it from its parent, and so on.
+If an element has no `dir` attribute, it will inherit the `dir` value set on its [parent node](/en-US/docs/Glossary/Node/DOM), which in turn may inherit it from its parent, and so on.

 ## Specifications